CBIIT/ChildhoodCancerDataInitiative-Prefect_Pipeline/README.md

 ### Execute a workflow

 - Find the deployment

     A [**Deployment**](https://docs.prefect.io/latest/concepts/deployments/) is a server-side representation of a workflow.
 The deployment decides **when, where, and how** a workflow should run.
 ![ccdi-data-curation-deployment](./docs/deployment-ccdi-data-curation.png)

 - Click `Custom Run`
 ![click-custom-run](./docs/workflow-custom-run.png)

 - Provide inputs for the deployment.

     The only required two fields for deployment are `file_path` and `runner`.
     - The `file_path` is the path of the CCDI manifest in the s3 `ccdi-validation` bucket.
     - The `runner` is a uniq id of your choice.
 Please avoid space in your runner name.
-All the workflow outputs will be stored in the s3 bucket under the folder in the name of `runner`.
+All the workflow outputs will be stored in the s3 bucket under the folder `runner`.
     ![deployment_inputs](./docs/deployment_inputs.png)
 - Check flow run
 ![flow_run](./docs/flow_run.png)